danielfett/draft-dpop/main.md

     JOSE header parameter,
 * the `jwk` JOSE header parameter does not contain a private key,
 * the `htm` claim matches the HTTP method of the current request,
-* the `htu` claim matches the HTTPS URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
+* the `htu` claim matches the HTTP URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
 * if the server provided a nonce value to the client,